<< Back to Media

 Environmental Protection Agency

-To adapt to a changing climate and mitigate greenhouse gas emissions, more than 1,500 U.S. cities and towns have created Climate Action and Adaptation Plans.
+More than 1,500 U.S. cities and towns have created Climate Action and Adaptation Plans to adapt to a changing climate and mitigate greenhouse gas emissions.
 City planners and climate change specialists often rely on new tools developed by the Environmental Protection Agency (EPA) to achieve the goals outlined in their plans.
 The tools developed by EPA helps U.S. communities respond to severe climate change events, such as heavy rainfall and floods.
 Here are just a few of EPA’s available climate tools:

-• Time Series Viewer and Change Analysis Tool on EPA’s EnviroAtlas, an interactive web-based tool that allows users to view historic and future environmental variables from 1950 – 2099 in a time-enabled animated map, and compare a selected variable (e.g., precipitation) between selected time periods.
+- Time Series Viewer and Change Analysis Tool on EPA’s EnviroAtlas is an interactive web-based tool allowing users to view historical and future environmental variables from 1950 – 2099 in a time-enabled animated map and compare a selected variable (e.g., precipitation) between selected periods.
 The interactive map also features a community’s assets, vulnerabilities, and natural hazards to help city municipal governments self-assess as they create their climate adaptation plans.

 “Americans in every corner of our country are seeing and feeling the effects of climate change: wildfires out West, extreme heat and rain in the Heartland, and historic flooding in the East.
 Combatting climate change — it’s not optional.
 It’s essential at EPA.
 We will move with a sense of urgency because we know what’s at stake.
 We know that tackling the climate crisis is the single best opportunity we have to strengthen our economy, to put people back to work, and to build a healthier more equitable environment for our communities across America.”